Tanyarat2/leafly/README.md

   [http://localhost:3000/team](http://localhost:3000/team)

 - **Search Page**
 - You can browse all products without any search criteria, or use the advanced search to filter results.
+Click on any product to view its details.
 - Example: Keyword – `golden`
   [http://localhost:3000/search](http://localhost:3000/search)
-  - Click any product to view its details.

 ---